Chuck enjoys traveling and, over the years, has had the opportunity to visit many fascinating places in the U.S. and the world.

 I Spied Some Wild Horses in the Salt River

 After hiking about a mile in near hundred degree midday heat I noticed the group of horses in the cove across the river.
 I had heard somewhere that some wild horses were running free in the Tonto National Forest in northeastern Mesa, Arizona.

 Driving along N. Bush Highway toward the Pebble Beach Recreation Area where my wife and son launched their tubes I saw roadside signs alerting drivers to watch out for horses crossing the road.
 But I never expected to encounter and take pictures of wild horses.

 Horses Originated in North America but Later Died Out Due to Climate Change

-Fossil records indicate that horses originated in North America about 4 million years ago and then spread to Europe and Asia while the three continents were still connected.
-Geologic change later resulted in the continents separating leaving North and South America separated by oceans from the other continents.
+Fossil records indicate that horses originated in North America about four million years ago and then spread to Europe and Asia while the three continents were still connected.
+Geologic change later resulted in the continents separating, leaving North and South America separated by oceans from the other continents.

 Ancient humans also used the land bridge between Siberia and Alaska to migrate into and populate North and South America.
 According to scientists, humans began transversing the land bridge across the Bering Strait toward the end of the Pleistocene Era about 12,000 years ago.

-Legal Status of Wild Horses Depends Upon Whether They are Considered Native or Non-Native
+Legal Status of Wild Horses Depends on if They're Considered Native or Non-Native